kera-cudmore/seaside-sewing/README.md

 I would like to acknowledge the following people who have helped me with completing this project:

 * My family for their patience and support whilst working on my final project.
-* My Code Institute mentor [Adegbenga Adeye]().
+* My Code Institute mentor [Adegbenga Adeye](https://github.com/deye9).
-* Nerd Alert for their constant support and encouragment while completing the project.
+* Nerd Alert for their constant support and encouragment while completing this project.